Your Vizamyl Journey Begins Here

 On the day of the procedure:

-Wear loose, comfortable clothing, because you will have to lie still for a period of time
+• Wear loose comfortable clothing as you will have to lie still for 10-20min while the scan is performed.

 DURING THE EXAM